Vivek Maddala

+Maddala has served as Composer-in-Residence at Columbia College Chicago and has guest lectured in various graduate and undergraduate music programs.
+Since 2021, he has authored a column for Stereogum where he analyzes pop music for general audiences from the perspective of a composer and producer.

 Personal life

 Vivek Maddala is the son of economist G. S. Maddala.
 He began playing music at age 3 and later studied jazz performance at the Berklee College of Music.
 He earned degrees in electrical engineering from the Georgia Institute of Technology and pursued graduate studies at the University of Washington.